 Datahous offers four Linux-based web hosting plans that are powered by cPanel and tuned for WordPress.
 They come with these core features:

 - 99.9% uptime guarantee

 - Softaculous app installer

 The lowest “housbegin” plan is suitable for individuals and small businesses; it comes with 5 GB disk space and 300 GB bandwidth.
 The “houshuge” plan provides 30 GB storage space and 500 GB bandwidth.

 Datahous makes it easy to make a web presence without being a web design or coding expert.
 First, the cPanel control panel includes the Softaculous installer for CMS and other popular programs such as WordPress, Joomla, Drupal, Magento, and more.
 Second, there is a free site builder.
 Third, Datahous will migrate for free your website files, domains, and databases when you switch.

-At the higher end of the expertise spectrum, Datahouse lets you unleash the full power of the Linux system by allowing you to run Perl scripts using CGI-BIN.
+At the higher end of the expertise spectrum, Datahouse allows you to unleash the full power of the Linux system by running Perl scripts using CGI-BIN.